 Create an interoperability production and add the HS.FHIRServer.Interop.Service business service.

-After installing a FHIR server endpoint, configure the FHIR server’s ServiceConfigName option so it specifies the name of the business service that has been added to the interoperability production.
+Configure an endpoint’s Service Config Name field so it specifies the name of the business service that has been added to the interoperability production.

 Creating the Interoperability Production

-Interoperability productions that receive FHIR requests from the REST handler must include a HS.FHIRServer.Interop.Service business service.
-You can give the business service a custom name, but make sure that name matches the one specified for the endpoint’s ServiceConfigName option.
-For basic information on creating a production and adding a business service, see First Look: Connecting Systems Using Interoperability Productions.
+Interoperability productions that receive FHIR requests from the REST handler must include the HS.FHIRServer.Interop.ServiceOpens in a new window business service.
+You can give the business service a custom name, but make sure that name matches the one specified for the endpoint’s Service Config Name option.

-Configuring the FHIR Server Endpoint
+Configuring the Endpoint